Current Price | uS$ 111,700 |

 Max Speed | knots |

 The exterior finish is pigmented gelcoat molded onto the fiberglass.
-The boot and Sheer stripe are sprayed on coating of Imron Paint.
+The boot and Sheer stripe are sprayed on a coating of Imron Paint.

-The rudder is molded as a single piece of solid high density foam with a protective skin of fiberglass and a gelcoat finish.
-The foam material is of high strength structural grade and has exceptional toughness.
+The rudder is molded as a single piece of solid high-density foam with a protective skin of fiberglass and a gelcoat finish.
+The foam material is of high-strength structural grade and has exceptional toughness.
 The rudder post, molded integrally with the rudder, is solid stainless steel, which is welded to a steel blade in the interior of the rudder.
 Where the rudder post passes through the hull, water tightness is ensured by means of a stuffing box.

 The pedestal steering system operates with stainless steel cables rotating a radial quadrant bolted and keyed to the rudder post.
-The cables run through a conduit attached to a massive steel support frame at the rudder and the motor mount then to the pedestal where they are shackled to a stainless steel chain running over a sprocket on the steering wheel shaft.
+The cables run through a conduit attached to a massive steel support frame at the rudder and the motor mount, then to the pedestal, where they are shackled to a stainless steel chain running over a sprocket on the steering wheel shaft.

 The forestay attaches to the stem head fitting at the bow.
-This is fabricated of welded stainless steel and through bolted to the hull with back-up plates.
+This is fabricated of welded stainless steel and through-bolted to the hull with back-up plates.
 All other stays and shrouds are attached to the chainplates at the edge of the cabin house.

-All standing rigging is attached to the chainplates with adjustable turnbuckles that allow fine tuning of the rigging tension.
+All standing rigging is attached to the chainplates with adjustable turnbuckles that allow fine-tuning of the rigging tension.

 Home